Published : 08.22.2023

 Identity and Access Management (IAM) policies play a pivotal role in controlling access to resources and ensuring the security of Amazon Web Services (AWS) environments.
-AWS offers two distinct types of policies: Identity-based policies and resource-based policies – both different in nature and their respective use cases.
-In this blog, we will delve into the concepts of identity-based and resource-based policies, compare their scope, and explore how they work together to secure your identities and access.
+AWS offers two distinct types of IAM policies – both different in nature and their respective use cases.
+In this blog, we will delve into the concepts of an AWS resource based policy vs identity based policies, compare their scope, and explore how they work together to secure your identities and access.

 Inadequate access controls and poorly defined policies can lead to unauthorized access to sensitive assets, putting businesses at risk of breaches and compliance violations.
 A recent report from the Enterprise Strategy Group found that: